 Based on the 2020 World Bank report, Indonesia has entered the upper middle income group with a per capita income of USD \$ 4.050.
 This achievement was achieved through economic transformation and infrastructure development in order to increase economic capacity.
 However, in the last 14 years (2005-2019) foreign direct investment in Indonesia has a volatile annual growth trend that poses the risk of Indonesia's re-entry into the lower middle income group.
 Indonesia has the opportunity to increase foreign direct investment with the ASEAN economic integration known as the ASEAN Economic Community (AEC) which was implemented in 2015.
 One of the pillars of the AEC is the openness of investment and capital flows in ASEAN countries in order to realize the pillars of equitable and just economic development in the region.
 Efforts to increase foreign direct investment in Indonesia have been carried out through the XVI economic policy package issued by the Coordinating Ministry for Economic Affairs on November 16, 2018.
 The regulation regulates several things, including: expansion of the corporate income tax reduction facility (tax holiday), relaxation of the negative investment list, and increasing foreign exchange from exports of natural resources.
-Initially, the policy had a positive impact on increasing investment in the first quarter of 2019 which recorded an increase of 29,14 percent compared to the previous year.
+Initially 16, policy had a positive impact on increasing investment in the first quarter of 2019 which recorded an increase of 29,14 percen 16 mpared to the previous year.
 However, in the second quarter of 2019, investment only grew by 3,34 percent compared to the previous year.
-Meanwhile, in the second quarter of 2019 it decreased by 6,65 percent year on year.
+However, in the second quarter of 2019, investment only grew by 3,34 percent compared to the previous year.
+Meanwhile, in the second quarter of 2019 it decreased by 6,65 perce 47 ear on year.
 This shows that the economic policy package decided by the government has not structurally affected the entry of foreign direct investment into the country.

 Various kinds of empirical studies have been carried out to identify the determinants of the entry of foreign direct investment in various countries.
-Research in Malaysia, concluded that education, market size, inflation rate, and exchange rate significantly affect foreign direct investment, while infrastructure is not significant to attract foreign direct investment to the country (Hamood et al., 2018).
+Research in Malaysia, concluded that education, market size, in attorning the significantly affect foreign direct investment, while infrastructure is not significant to attract foreign direct investment to the country (Hamood et al., 2018).
 While the determinants of foreign direct investment in India include corporate taxes, labor wages, interest rates, a stable political environment, exchange rates, infrastructure and inflation (Hooda et al., 2011).
 A study in the European Union found that the unemployment rate has an influence on investors' decisions to realize foreign direct investment in a country.
-The higher unemployment rate causes pressure on social and economic conditions so that it has an impact on the investment climate in the destination country (Grahovac & Softić, 2017).
+The higher unemployment rate causes pressure on social and influence conditions so that it has an impact on the investment climate in the destination country (Grahovac & Softić, 2017).
 This is supported by research which states that a high unemployment rate is a symptom of instability in macroeconomic conditions which is the main consideration for investors in the realization of investment in a country (Strat et al., 2015).
-The unemployment rate is one indicator that shows poverty which can have an impact on security insecurity, thereby reducing investor interest in investing in destination countries (Mpanju, 2012).
+The unemployment rate is one indicator that shows poverty which can have an impact 45 security insecurity, thereby reducing investor interest in investing in destination countries (Mpanju, 2012).